 Commandeer your teenage son's drool-soaked SpongeBob SquarePants pillowcase -- it's time he advances to more sophisticated bedding anyway.
 But don't throw it out!
 Travel supply stores sell similar sacks and pouches for $10 or more.
 Use that ratty pillow case as a dirty laundry bag (secure the top with a rubber band or tie it with something stringy if you want some closure), a shoe bag or a disposable just-in-case-this-spills bag to protect your liquid-filled bottles and tubes.

 If your local nail salon gives you a pair of paper shoes with your pedicure, don't toss 'em the moment you exit the salon.
 Air travelers must remove their shoes and walk in stocking feet or barefoot (yuck!) through the airport security checkpoint ... unless they have disposable paper shoes, which are permitted by the TSA.
-You can purchase disposable shoes from Amazon ($2 plus shipping for a pack of two pairs).
-Or you can snag a free pair of TSA-approved disposable shoes while treating your feet to some pampering before your next getaway.
+You can purchase disposable shoes from Amazon, or you can snag a free pair of TSA-approved disposable shoes while treating your feet to some pampering before your next getaway.

 If you go through a new wallet every couple of years, hang on to the worn-out wallet and use it as a decoy when you're traveling.
 Keep most of your money and credit cards in a second "real" wallet or in a secure money belt, and then put some small bills in the dummy wallet.
 If you run into thieves in a foreign land, throw the criminals your dummy wallet and make a quick getaway.
 (For more ideas, see Money Safety Tips for Travelers.)